torryatco/Basilica/readme.md

 }
 ```

-## Popover
+## JavaScript Popover

 Building the popover window.

-Create and style a div on the bottom of the page.
+Create and style a div on the bottom of the html page (but before the script tag).

 ```html
 <div class="betainfo">